 Chiral resolution, as an important tool in the production of optically active drugs, is a process for the separation of racemic compounds into their enantiomers in the aspect of stereochemistry.
-Particularly when the methods of stereospecific synthesis designed for one of the enantiomers, at present, lead generally to enhanced enantioselectivity, not only the development of analytical methods for the chiral separation to control optical purity of a large number of pharmaceuticals/therapeutics, administered today, but also the development of methods for quantitative large-scale separation from their racemic or enantiomeric mixture are required and are the challenges for chemists and open wider perspectives for such developments.
+Particularly when the methods of stereospecific synthesis designed for one of the enantiomers, at present, lead generally to enhanced enantioselectivity, it is not only the development of analytical methods for the chiral separation to control optical purity of a large number of pharmaceuticals/therapeutics, administered today, but also the development of methods for quantitative large-scale separation from their racemic or enantiomeric mixtures.
+These are the requirements and challenges of chemists, and chiral resolution opens wider perspectives for such developments.

 Figure 1.
 Methods to obtain enantiomerically pure compounds by means of chiral resolution

-The third method used in the resolution of racemates is the kinetic resolution.
-The success of this method is dependent on the fact that the two enantiomers react at different rates with a chiral entity.
-The chiral entity should be present in catalytic amounts; it may be a biocatalyst (enzyme or a microorganism) or a chemocatalyst (chiral acid or base or even a chiral metal complex).
-Kinetic resolution of racemic compounds is by far the most common transformation catalyzed by lipases, in which, the enzyme discriminate between the two enantiomers of racemic mixture, so that one enantiomer is readily transferred to the product faster than the other.
+The third method used in the resolution of racemates is kinetic resolution.
+The success of this method is dependent on the fact that the two enantiomers react at different rates with the chiral entity.
+The chiral entity should be present in catalytic amounts, and it may be a biocatalyst (enzyme or microorganism) or a chemocatalyst (chiral acid or base, or even a chiral metal complex).
+Kinetic resolution of racemic compounds is by far the most common transformation catalyzed by lipases.

-BOC Sciences has accumulated abundant experience in chiral resolution, and we can provide comprehensive and professional service for your requirements.
-Our featured chiral resolution services include resolution by crystallization, resolution by Lipase-mediated in organic solvents and so on.
+BOC Sciences has accumulated abundant experience in chiral resolution, and we can provide comprehensive and professional services for your requirements.
+Our featured chiral resolution services include resolution by crystallization, resolution by Lipase-mediated organic solvents and so on.
 There are a large number of instruments and enormous seasoned experts in our company.
-BOC Sciences’s mission is to using professional technologies and knowledge for the benefit of customer.
+BOC Sciences’ mission is to use professional technologies and knowledge to benefit customers.